Facts and Maps

 - Evaluating the characteristics of the built environment.

-Information available here comes in a number of forms, including tables, reports, presentation slides and maps.
+Data compiled into a useful form becomes information, and information is available here in a number of formats, including tables, reports, presentation slides, and maps.
 The data lying behind this variety of products comes from a number of primary sources.
 Significant ones include the U. S. Census Bureau, the Massachusetts Executive Office of Labor and Workforce Development, the Cambridge Assessing data system, the Cambridge Geographic Information System (GIS), the Cambridge Inspectional Services Department, the Cambridge Public Schools Department, and Cambridge-based post-secondary educational institutions.

-The Facts and Maps section of the Community Development web site shares some of the wealth of data collected about Cambridge and points users to a number of other locations, both within the Cambridge web site and elsewhere on the internet, where useful information about different facets of Cambridge are available.
+The Facts and Maps section of the Community Development web site shares some of the wealth of data collected about Cambridge and points users to a number of other locations, both within the City of Cambridge web site and elsewhere on the internet, where useful information about different facets of Cambridge is found.

 For More Information